Academic skills support

 We can help with:

-- Resources: Learning Hub is an online hub consisting of materials and resources to support academic skill development
+- Resources: Learning Hub is an online hub consisting of materials and resources to support academic skills development

 - Building specific learning objects: We can work with academic staff to build online resources to embed in courses

-The Learning Hub offers you access to a wide range of resources to support your learning.
-The online resource provides academic skills modules on study skills, deconstructing your assignment tasks, numeracy, academic reading and writing skills that target the needs of first year Business students.
+The Learning Hub offers access to a wide range of resources to support learning.
+The online resource provides academic skills modules on study skills, deconstructing your assignment tasks, academic reading and writing skills that target the needs of first year Business students.